paulrouget/guicss/Readme.md

 `GuiCss` is a CSS parser designed for Rust Desktop GUI.

-The idea is to make it easier to theme any Rust GUI, to iterate faster, or to offer theme customisation to the end user.
+The idea is to make it easier to theme any Rust GUI, iterate faster, or offer theme customisation to the end user.

 Features:

  - The parser recompiles the CSS file as the user modifies CSS file;
  - Parsing runs in its dedicated thread;
  - The parser supports mediaQueries to write platform specific code (`os-version: macos|linux|windows`) and to match the OS theme (`prefers-color-scheme: light|dark`);
  - Computed properties are exported to a generic format that can be use with any toolkit.
-It also supports exporting to toolkit-specific style structures.
+It also supports exporting to toolkit-specific style structures;
+ - CSS variables are supported;

 ## CSS example